TheBoredTeam/boring.notch/README.md

    git push origin feature/YourFeatureName
    ```
 7. **Create a Pull Request**: Head to the original repo and click "New Pull Request".
 Show us what you’ve got!

-## 🗺️ Roadmap

-- **v1.0**: Launch party with the basic notch features and music integrations.
-- **v1.1**: Bug fixes and feature tweaks.
-Because even the coolest notches need some love.
-- **Future**: We’re dreaming big—how about a notch that can make coffee?

 ## 📝 License